hukushirom/luastick/manual.md

 ```
 **Sticklib.h**
 - C\+\+ libraries which are used in Stick.cpp.
-- It exists in LuaStick directory.
+- It exists in LuaStick/files directory.
 - Application developer does not have to modify it.

 **main.h, srcx.h**